ISKO UK Executive Committee

 Aida Slavic

-As a long time member of ISKO and one of the founding members of the UK Chapter, I am currently serving as Vice-Chair and Event Coordinator.
-Apart from my roles in our Chapter I am also Vice Chair of the ISKO Scientific and Technical Advisory Council (ISKO STAC), and a member of ISKO's Editorial Board of the Knowledge Organization journal.
-In 2019, I helped establish the Low Countries Chapter of ISKO and I continue to collaborate between our Chapters in event organization and promotion of knowledge organization in professional and academic communities.
+I am a long time member of ISKO and one of the founding members of the UK Chapter.
+I currently serve as Chair and Event Coordinator.
+Apart from my roles in our Chapter I am also a member of the ISKO Board of Directors, and a member of ISKO's Editorial Board of the Knowledge Organization journal

 Treasurer